ScienceZoneUK/science-zone-uk/rpi/water_level_sensor/scale-up.md

 In this workshop we are going to look at The Internet of Things paradigm and how we can use it to improve our sensing setup

+## Aims
+- To scale up your rpi water level project
+- To make a robust communication network
+- To visualise the data in a meaningful way

 ## Objectives
 - Young coders can demonstrate competence using the commnad line
 - Young coders can explain IOT